clnhlzmn/blog/_drafts/2020-07-19-unit-testing-embedded-c.md

 }
 ```

-Our hardware abstraction layer code is purposfully kept as trivial as possible, it's only accessing the io port, because the only way to test it is to run it on the target platform (because it depends on `avr/io.h`).
-Since it's so simple though we're not as concerned with testing `relay_control_hal.c` (trivial hardware access only) as we are with `relay_control.c` (non-trivial application logic).
+The hardware abstraction layer code is purposfully kept as trivial as possible, it's only accessing the io port, because the only way to test it is to run it on the target platform (because it depends on `avr/io.h`).
+Since it's so simple you're not as concerned with testing `relay_control_hal.c` (trivial hardware access only) as you are with `relay_control.c` (non-trivial application logic).

-We could write a test, `test_relay_control.c`, that might look like:
+Now you can write a test, `test_relay_control.c`, that might look like this:

 ```
 #include <assert.h>